 - a.
 The main house entrance may be placed on any side of the house.
 However, an accessible route leading from the main street of the solar village to the main house entrance shall be provided. - b.
-The house exit route shall lead from the main house exit to the main street of the solar village. - Possible Exception: Pending the approval of the site operations manager, teams on "corner lots" may modify the exit route so that it empties onto a "cross street."
-Teams requesting this option shall provide an alternate site plan in the construction documents that shows an exit to the cross street.
-The alternate site plan will be considered if the team ends up on a corner lot.
-However, the location of corner lots will not be known with certainty until the beginning of assembly. - c.
+The house exit route shall lead from the main house exit to the main street of the solar village or to the east/west side of the solar envelope accessible to the public. - c.
 Teams shall clearly illustrate and label the entrance and exit routes between solar envelope "property lines" and house entrance/exit in the construction drawings.
-The site operations manager will use these drawings to calculate the quantity of walkway material required by each team.